Contact us on 020 8226 0034 today to arrange your consultation.

 Recommended exercise types as you age

-Strength training
+Strength

-Balance training
+Balance

 Kind words from our clients

 "I enquired for someone to work with my mother, a young 80 yr lady, as her confidence was low with her overall well being and after a second hip operation had also suffered a couple of falls.
 After my initial conversation I knew this was exactly what my mum was needing!
 Mum has really benefitted from her fitness sessions saying 'My trainer is so genuine, and understanding but focused and makes it enjoyable” - Mum now has her confidence back and due to strength work her walking is better.
 Cannot recommend Victoria and her growing team enough.
 Thank you both for your expertise and guidance.
 Mum has also benefitted from getting surgical insoles following a recommendation from the team.
-The level of care and passion for Longevity health and fitness is them in a nutshell and which my mum now has. "
+The level of care and passion for Longevity Health and Fitness is them in a nutshell and which my mum now has. "

 Justine (on behalf of her Mother)